wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_protx_register.md

 ---
-title: dash:protx_register \[POST\] {disallowed}
+title: protx_register  {disallowed} - Dash
-description: RPC creates a ProRegTx referencing an existing collateral and and sendsit to the network.
+description: Example code for the protx_register  {disallowed} json-rpc method. Сomplete guide on how to use protx_register  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters